Respectful University

 Personal Harassment

-Personal Harassment involves repeated conduct or a single, serious incident that adversely affects another individuals' psychological or physical well-being and that person knows, or ought reasonably to know, would cause an individual to be humiliated or intimidated.
+Personal Harassment involves inappropriate conduct that is repeated, or a single serious incident, that adversely affects another individual’s psychological or physical well being, and that the person knows, or ought reasonably to know, would cause an individual to be humiliated or intimidated and constitutes a threat to the health or safety of that individual.

 Examples of Personal Harassment include, but are not limited to: